dhemery/DHE-Modules/modules/sequencizer.md

 - **LOOP:**
     If _LOOP_ is on when a sequence ends, the sequencer immediately begins a new sequence.

     If _LOOP_ is off when a sequence ends, the sequencer becomes idle.

 - **START** and **LENGTH**
     select the steps of the sequence.

-    Bracket-shaped markers next to the _ACTIVITY_ lights indicate the currently selected steps.
+    Bracket-shaped markers next to the _PROGRESS_ lights indicate the currently selected steps.

 - **GATE**
     controls when a sequence starts,